GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 export CLIENT_RESOURCES_REQUESTS_MEMORY=150Mi
 ```

-Optionally you can define server storage capacity.
-Default value is 10Gi
+You can also choose to define the storage capacity of your server; this is 10Gi by default.
 ```shell
 export SERVER_STORAGE=10Gi
 ```

-#### Create namespace in your Kubernetes cluster
+#### Create a namespace in your Kubernetes cluster

-If you use a different namespace than the `default`, run the command below to create a new namespace:
+If you're using a namespace other than `default`, run the command below to create a new namespace:

 ```shell
 kubectl create namespace "${NAMESPACE}"